codeananda/bitcoin_price_predictor/README.md

-# Let's Predict the Price of Bitcoin with Tensorflow/Keras 📈
+# Let's Predict the Price of Bitcoin - Tensorflow/Keras 📈

 > The financial markets generally are unpredictable… The idea that you can actually predict what's going to happen contradicts my way of looking at the market. - George Soros

-For this project, I built Tensorflow/Keras models to predict the price of Bitcoin.

 ## Introduction